Crypto-PPML/Crypto-PPML.github.io/2020/index.markdown

 ### Program

-Similarly to last year, the program will consist of several invited speakers as well as contributed talks.
+The program will consist of several invited speakers as well as contributed talks.
 Please see the call for contributed talks below.